f-droid/fdroid-website/_docs/Importing_Applications.md

 need to edit this further to check the information, and fill in the blanks.

-If it fails, you’ll be told why.
+If it fails, you'll be told why.
 If it got as far as retrieving the source code, you can inspect it further by looking in `tmp/importer` where a full checkout will exist.